Children, young people and participation

 - No child or young person should be left behind – A child rights and youth perspective in Nordic disability co-operation (2020)

-To strengthen the rights of disabled children and young people and improve their opportunities for participation in society.
+To strengthen the rights of children and young people with disabilities and improve their opportunities for participation in society.

 To develop a strategy for integrating a child rights and youth perspective in Nordic co-operation related to disabilities, including finding activities that can be included in the Nordic Council’s Action Plan for Nordic Co-operation on Disability 2018–2022.